shader-slang/shader-slang.github.io/community/language-change-process.md

 We encourage sending the intention to stabilize well in advance of wanting to actually have it ship stably — the more time, the more community feedback and ‘banging on the tires’ you can create.

-At decision time, the owners listed in `docs/proposals/OWNERS.txt` will discuss privately (using OWNERs consensus) and share their decision on the email thread.
+At decision time, the Owners listed in `.github/CODEOWNERS` will discuss privately (using Owners consensus) and share their decision on the email thread.
 After this, the relevant PRs can land as normal and the feature is stable.

 We expect that between 3-7 days will be given for community feedback in typical cases.
 Some lived experience is needed before we can make a policy about how long review periods need to last.